chdemko/php-bitarray/README.md

 * a slice from another bit array;
 * a concatenation from two others bit arrays.

-The project provides methods to get and set bits values using PHP natural syntax as well as the iterator facility offered by PHP `foreach` language construct.
+The project provides methods to get and set bits values using PHP natural syntax as well as the iterator facility offered by the PHP `foreach` language construct.
 It also provides methods for bitwise logical operations between two bit arrays `and`, `or`, `xor` and the `not` operation.

 This project uses: